NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 - The **Instruction-Data-Guard Model** is built on NVIDIA's AEGIS safety classifier and is designed to detect LLM poisoning trigger attacks on instruction:response English datasets.

 - The **FineWeb Educational Content Classifier** focuses on identifying and prioritizing educational material within datasets.
 This classifier is especially useful for training LLMs on specialized educational content, which can improve their performance on knowledge-intensive tasks.
 Models trained on high-quality educational content demonstrate enhanced capabilities on academic benchmarks such as MMLU and ARC, showcasing the classifier's impact on improving the knowledge-intensive task performance of LLMs.

+- The **Content Type Classifier** is designed to categorize documents into one of 11 distinct speech types based on their content.
+It analyzes and understands the nuances of textual information, enabling accurate classification across a diverse range of content types.

 -----------------------------------------
 Usage